bigbeefus/heresy/README.md

 ### Zooming Flyers & Super-Heavies:
 Due to their immense momentum (from either mass or velocity) these units will always act after the lowest possible Initiative step in a given phase.

-# Optional Rule: Scatter!
-Units that Run in the Shooting Phase may end their movement outside of normal unit coherency (Usual restrictions and/or penalties apply afterward)

 # Optional Rule: Barrage Zeroing
-Units may not make attacks with Barrage weapons during their Initiative step.
-At the beginning of the Shooting Phase, place a zeroing marker on any valid target.
+Units may not make attacks with Barrage weapons during their activation step.
+At the beginning of the Shooting Phase, any unit with a Barrage weapon may instead place a zeroing marker at any valid location (usually the targeted model's position).

-At the end of the shooting phase, resolve the attack even if the unit is no longer on the table.
+At the end of the shooting phase, resolve the attack even if the firing unit is no longer on the table.
 If the targeted unit has not moved since the zeroing marker was placed, its controller may re-roll the scatter dice.

+## Sub-Rule: "Incoming!"
+(Go to Ground modification)
+After being targeted by a Blast weapon (Before rolling for scatter), Infantry units that are eligible to Go to Ground may move d3" before doing so.
+This movement is resolved before rolling scatter, and the unit counts as having Gone to Ground this phase.